-This post provides steps needed to enable and make use of TOTP two-factor authentication in Zato web-admin - the method is compatible with the most popular apps such as Google Authenticator, Authy or FreeOTP.
+This post provides steps needed to enable and make use of TOTP two-factor authentication in the Zato Dashboard - the method is compatible with the most popular apps such as Google Authenticator, Authy or FreeOTP.

 The functionality is slated for release in Zato 3.1 and, currently, it is available via Zato source installation.

 We start by letting web-admin know that it is to require TOTP security codes from users.
 This is a global flag for all users.

 Now that the two-factor authentication with TOTP is enabled, we need the initial TOTP key for each user, otherwise they will not be able to log in at all.

 Command line can be used to reset such keys for any user - in this case the process of resetting a key will amount to setting the initial one, as in the sample below that resets the key for a web-admin user called admin: